 Where to Stay

-For a bit of luxury, stay right in the middle of downtown Cleveland at the Kimpton Schofield Hotel.
-It’s in a red brick historic building that the hotel has been renovated to look like it did in 1902.
+I personally stayed downtown at the Kimpton Schofield Hotel.
+It’s in a red brick historic building that has been renovated to look like it did in 1902.
 The rooms are so lovely, and I love that they have full-sized shampoo, conditioner, and body wash bottles in their shower instead of the miniatures!
-If you want free-wifi, you can sign up to the IHG rewards program.

 What to Pack/Expect for the Weather

 All the locals we met commented on how unpredictable Cleveland’s weather can be.
 We fully expected to be there in the middle of a rainstorm, but it only started to drizzle a bit as we were leaving!
 Just pack for the season as Cleveland and Ohio experience all four.
 We were there in the middle of July and wore skirts and dresses.
-We were fine in the normal humidity, though it did get a little chilly when it finally rained.
+This was fine in normal humidity, though it did get a little chilly when it finally rained.

 If you’re flying, you most likely will fly into the Cleveland Hopkins International Airport (CLE).
-It’s not super close to downtown Cleveland, so you’ll most likely want to get a Lyft if you’re not renting a car.
+It’s not super close to downtown Cleveland, so you’ll most likely want to get a Lyft or book an airport transfer ahead of time if you’re not renting a car.